dometdemont/DO288-apps/nodejs-helloworld/README.md

 Where:
 - session is the HTML session file to start from on the application server, typically hpe5g.html delivered as an empty session by the github project.
 This session can be user defined and dropped on the application server, for instance to start from a known set of backing services.
 - target is either:
-    - deploy: to deploy resources on existing OpenShift clusters from the application server.
-Prerequisites:
+    - deploy: to deploy resources on targeted OpenShift clusters from the application server.
+Prerequisites on this server:
       - bash is the default shell interpreter
-      - curl or oc (OpenShift command line) or helm commands available on the application server,
+      - curl or oc (OpenShift command line) or helm commands available,
-      - network connectivity on the application server to reach the target clusters
+      - network connectivity to reach the target clusters
-      - the generated installer does not exceed Linux MAX\_ARG\_STRLEN (usually 128kB); beyond this limit, the E2BIG error is returned, and the 'hpe5g.sh' target has to be used instead of the 'deploy' one.
+      - the generated installer does not exceed Linux MAX\_ARG\_STRLEN (usually 128kB); beyond this limit, the E2BIG error is returned, and the 'hpe5g.sh' target has to be used instead.
-    - hpe5g.sh: to retrieve an installer deploying resources on existing OpenShift clusters
+    - hpe5g.sh: to retrieve an installer deploying resources; this installer has to be invoked by the user to actually perform the deployment.
     - dump: to retrieve the concatenation of resources passed as payload with the resources defined in the session; the returned json is a merge of both set of resources, ready for a single shot deployment
     - save: similar to dump, but resulting in an HTML session ready to use as a starting point for other deployments
     - hpe5g.yaml: to retrieve an OpenStack Heat template deploying a full OpenShift cluster and HPE5G resources